-The one time we were recognized from writing the website was when we visited Schlitterbahn in New Braunfels shortly after writing the post: An Open Letter To The CEO Of Cedar Fair: Don’t Ruin Our Favorite Water Park!
+The one time we were recognized for writing the website was when we visited Schlitterbahn in New Braunfels shortly after writing the post: An Open Letter To The CEO Of Cedar Fair: Don’t Ruin Our Favorite Water Park!

 We ended up, by coincidence, visiting the park on its 40th Anniversary weekend.
 We posted a picture to our Instagram account the day before the festivities.